LedgerHQ/lib-ledger-core/doc/account-synchronization.md

   1. First, the batch indexed with `α` is retrieved.
     1. We derive all observable addresses from the keychain for the `α` batch.
-That algorithm works by indexing the range of addresses to retrieve with the batch index multiplied by the size of half a batch.
-That is due to the fact we need both send and receive addresses.
-That size is retrieved from the configuration.
+That algorithm works by indexing the range of addresses with the batch index multiplied by the size of half a batch.
+      That is due to the fact we need both internal addresses (mostly, change addresses) and external addresses (send / receive).
-    2. All the derived addresses form a _batch_ of strings that is to sent to the explorer along with the block hash of the current state.
+    2. All the derived addresses form a _batch_ of strings that is sent to the explorer along with the block hash of the current state.
-    3. Transactions are gotten from explorers by joining addresses altogether with commas-separated lists.
+    3. Transactions are gotten from explorers by joining addresses altogether with commas separated lists.
 They’re then injected in HTTP queries.
-An HTTP token is stored in the `X-LedgerWallet-SyncToken` HTTP header, as required by the backend services.
+An HTTP token is stored in the `X-LedgerWallet-SyncToken` HTTP header.
-    4. The endpoint used is `"/blockchain/{}/{}/addresses/{}/transactions{}"`, where the `{}` are,
+    4. The endpoint used is `"https://explorers.api.live.ledger.com/blockchain/{}/{}/addresses/{}/transactions{}"`,
-      respectively:
+      where the `{}` are, respectively:
       1. The explorer version.
 We use mostly `v2` and `v3` now.
 The main differences between `v2` and `v3` is an implementation detail (different internal architecture and infrastructure), for most part.
       2. The identifier of the blockchain network we target.
-For instance, for bitcoin, we use `"bitcoin"`.
-The list of identifiers should be available on the [crypto assets repository].
+For instance, for bitcoin, we use `"btc"`.
-      3. The list of addresses, comma-separated.
+      3. The list of addresses, comma-separated, computed in 1.1 and 1.2 above.
-      4. A list of parameters for the explorers to work with.
+      4. A list of parameters for the explorers to work with — typical use includes `?noToken=true`. for non-session requests.
     5. The result is then parsed as JSON by using a `LedgerApiParser` into a `TransactionsBulk` depending on the type of coin.
   2. The resulting batch is then inspected.
 For all transactions: